amanraghuvanshi/Consuming-ChatGPT-s-API/README.md

 This tools will again take the API key but instead of using joho/godotenv we will be using the Viper and Cobra from spf13.

+Configiure your go mod file using > go mod init <filename>
+and then set it up using
+> go get  github.com/PullRequestInc/go-gpt3
 > go get github.com/spf13/viper
 > go get github.com/spf13/cobra